DFE-Digital/education-benchmarking-and-insights/documentation/testing/test-strategy.md

 [will be added later on once we implement it]

-#### Security Scans
+#### Security Testing
 Security scans help identify vulnerabilities and mitigate them that can lead to unauthorized access, data breaches, and theft of sensitive information.
-[Need to check how we are going to implement - STA uses OWASP ZAP security scans] This testing will be carried out when:
-  - A new API is created.
-  - A new Front End controller is added.
-  - A new Front End controller method is added/updated.
-  - On a release to PRE-PROD.
-  - As a smoke test on a release to PROD.

-**Technology Selected**

-[will be added later on once we implement it]
+Further details can be found [here.](security-testing.md)

 ### Manual Testing

 #### Acceptance Testing (exploratory)